navneet555k/navneet555k.github.io/index.md

 Welcome to my landing page!

-I am a Computer Science graduate from the esteemed 2023 batch, passionate about leveraging technology to solve complex problems.
+I am a Computer Science graduate of 2023 batch, passionate about leveraging technology to solve complex problems.
 With a strong foundation in data structures, algorithms, and problem-solving, I strive to create innovative solutions that make a real impact.

 My love for subjects like Operating Systems, Computer Networks, Database Management Systems, and Object-Oriented Programming has allowed me to develop a deep understanding of how different components of computer systems work together seamlessly.